 Essays are often a major source of uncertainty for incoming students.
 To understand the criteria which your tutors will use to mark your written coursework, you should familiarise yourself with the information here.
 Not every module requires coursework in the form of essays, but the rules that apply to essays can often help in relation to other kinds of coursework too.
 Sources of advice on essay writing include:

-- departmental guidance
+- departmental guidance in the form of marking criteria

 - your module Support and Feedback class tutor